Azure/opendigitaltwins-dtdl/DTDL/Docs/en-US/DTDL.v2.md

 The following Interface example shows a *Phone* device that has two cameras as Components, and the *DeviceInformation* Interface as another Component.

+> Note that for this model to be complete and valid, Interface definitions for "dtmi:com:example:Camera;3" and "dtmi:azure:deviceManagement:DeviceInformation;1" must be provided.

 ```json
 {
   "@context": "dtmi:dtdl:context;2",